JetBrains/intellij-sdk-docs/basics/getting_started.md

 This documentation section will help you get started with developing plugins for the *IntelliJ Platform*.
 You can use either [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/download/) or [IntelliJ IDEA Ultimate](https://www.jetbrains.com/idea/download/) as your IDE.
 Both include the complete set of plugin development tools.
 To become more familiar with *IntelliJ IDEA*, please refer to the [IntelliJ IDEA Web Help](https://www.jetbrains.com/idea/help/).

-There are two possible workflows for building IntelliJ IDEA plugins.
-The recommended workflow for new projects is to [use Gradle](/tutorials/build_system.md).
-For existing projects, the old workflow [using Plugin DevKit](getting_started/using_dev_kit.md) is still supported.
+There are two possible workflows for building plugins.
+The recommended workflow for new projects is to [use Gradle](#using-gradle).
+For existing projects, the old workflow [using Plugin DevKit](#using-devkit) is still supported.

-In this section:
+## Using Gradle

 * [Developing plugins using Gradle](/tutorials/build_system.md)
     * [Getting Started with Gradle](/tutorials/build_system/prerequisites.md)
     * [Publishing Your Plugin](/tutorials/build_system/deployment.md)

+## Using DevKit
 * [Developing plugins using DevKit](getting_started/using_dev_kit.md)
     * [Setting Up a Development Environment](getting_started/setting_up_environment.md)
     * [Creating a Plugin Project](getting_started/creating_plugin_project.md)